Bo-Li-ORCID-0000-0003-1492-0919/Adaptive-excitation-source-for-high-speed-multi-photon-microscopy/README.md

 This is a computer code (in MATLAB environment) to control hardwares such as arbitrary wavefrom generator.

 Requirements

 MATLAB 2017a or higher version.
-Multiple drivers, which are given in Usage session.
+Multiple drivers, which are given in Usage session, need to be installed.

 Usage